Renvia-code/best-cursor-rules/README.md

 **Option A: Use the Setup Wizard (recommended)**

-1. Open your project in Cursor
+1. Open **your project** in Cursor (not this repo)
 2. Switch to **Agent Mode**
 3. Paste the contents of [`SETUP-WIZARD.md`](./SETUP-WIZARD.md) into the chat
+4. If the AI asks what to do, just say **"run it"** or **"execute the wizard"**
-4. Answer a few questions about your stack
+5. Answer a few questions about your stack
-5. Done!
+6. Done!
 The AI creates your `.cursor/rules/` folder automatically

+> **Note:** The wizard must be run from inside your actual project directory, not from this repository.

 <table>
 <tr>
 <td>

-### 💎 Pro Tip: Use the Best Model
+### 💎 Pro Tip

-**Use Claude Opus 4 or Sonnet 4 for setup.** One well-executed conversation with a frontier model saves more time than ten attempts with a weaker one.

-The wizard analyzes your entire project, asks intelligent questions, and generates perfectly customized rules.
-This is exactly the kind of complex, multi-step task where model quality compounds—every better decision cascades into better code for months.

-*Invest 5 minutes with the best model.
-Save 50 hours of corrections later.*
+Use the best model you have access to.
+The wizard does a lot of thinking upfront so you don't have to correct it later.
+Five minutes with a good model now saves hours of fixes down the road.

 </td>
 </tr>
 </table>

-> *"Talk is cheap.
-Show me the code."*
->
-> — **Linus Torvalds**, creator of Linux and Git

 ---